 Our quick guide to boat storage explores our Top 4 options.

 This is one of the lowest cost options, assuming you have space on your drive or garden.
 The benefits mean you can hook up and launch anywhere there is a public slipway or hard.
-Or simply hook up and head off to the next event or holiday.
+Or you can simply hook up and head off to the next event or holiday destination.

 Another consideration if you are regularly launching from a road trailer is additional maintenance for your road trailer, to negate any effects from salt water on the brakes and wheel bearings.

 If you do not have space at home, many marinas and yacht havens have shore side space available for RIB storage.
-This can work well if you are using your RIB intermittently.
+Using a boat park can work well if you are using your RIB intermittently.

 Berthing your RIB in a marina is easy and convenient way to store your RIB.
 You can walk up to your boat on the pontoon, load up and go.
 This is an easy option during the season, and great if you are short of time.

 Marina storage costs normally depend on its location and proximity to open water, and overall RIB length.
 Budget from around £250-£350/meter per month.

-Another bonus of a Drystack is that you do not need to invest in anti-fouling your RIB.
-As a result, this will improve your fuel efficiency too.
+When you store your RIB ashore it also means you do not need to invest in anti-fouling your RIB.
+This will save you time, money and improve your fuel efficiency too.